fr3dh/cs225_final_project_flights/README.md

 # Running Instructions

+> Running Instruction

+Put the **cs225_final_project_flights** folder in to your cs225 development folder.
+Open the terminal on the root directory and type the following commands:

+$ mkdir build

+$ cd build

+$ cmake..

+$ make

 > Test Cases Running

 The envrionment is built based on the cmakelist from cs225 and we utilize the docker file containers.